 But by the time we get to the 2017 Plan the preservation of residential districts seems to bow to the development of commercial areas.
 For the first time we see multi-unit housing including condos and apartments (pg 2.8).
 That plan was updated in 2015 and 2017 by our new city planners, Kendig-Keast, and it’s a whole new world.
 Obviously these Comprehensive Plans are not binding, as evidenced by the complete change in direction from the previous Plans.

 If anything, recent changes in our zoning ordinances have contradicted earlier Comprehensive Plans, and threaten the integrity of several residential areas.
-Meanwhile, the Planning and Zoning commissions have been industrious in their zeal to change the character of our downtown area, especially in the UV-D.
+Meanwhile, the Planning and Zoning commissions have been industrious in their zeal to change the character of our downtown area, especially in the central downtown area, now the UV-D.

-The UV-D ordinance for the central downtown area allows 90% lot coverage, zero front setback from the property line for most of a building, and requires a minimum height of 30 feet for new structures.
+The UV-D ordinance for the downtown area allows 90% lot coverage, zero front setback from the property line for most of a building, and requires a minimum height of 30 feet and 2-stories for new structures.

 Planned developments could reach 79′ (plus 20′ for gables, chimneys, cooling towers, etc., up to 99′).
 Requests for additional height beyond the allowances shall require approval of a specific use permit.
 Mixed-use Multi-Family is included in the ordinance.
 That translates into apartments or condos.